FelixRTU/pfQuest-classic/README.md

 ---

-If you want to install the addon just download the zip, extract it and move it into your interface folder.
+If you want to install the addon just download the zip, extract it and rename the folder to "pfQuest-classic". move it into your interface folder.

 ---